adamtow/notecuts/docs/English.md

 In the example above, only two shortcuts will run, Speak Random Number and Backup My Shortcuts.
 Toggle Flashlight will not run, even though it is a valid shortcut name, because the `▶️` character does not prefix the shortcut name.

 ### Options
-You can specify the following options after the name of the shortcut:
+You can specify the following emoji characters to provide options after the name of the shortcut:

+#### 🔒
-- 🔒 **Lock Detection**.
-If this emoji is present, the shortcut will not run when the device is locked.
+**Lock Detection**: If this emoji is present, the shortcut will not run when the device is locked.
 While it is currently impossible to know if the device is locked, NoteCuts make a guess that it is locked whenever the device screen brightness is 0.
 Note: if your shortcut natively handles lock detection (i.e. it alerts the user to unlock the device before continuing), you do not need to specify this option.

+#### ✋
-- ✋ **Requires Interaction**.
-This option will cause NoteCuts to open the Shortcuts app prior to running the shortcut.
+**Requires Interaction**: This option will cause NoteCuts to open the Shortcuts app prior to running the shortcut.
 This is useful if you need to present dialogs and menus to the user.

+#### ☁️
-- ☁️ **Requires Network Access**.
-If this option is present, your shortcut will not run if the device is offline.
+**Requires Network Access**: If this option is present, your shortcut will not run if the device is offline.

+#### 📗
-- 📗 **Notify Shortcut**: A Cronios-style dictionary will be sent to the shortcut as input.
+**Notify Shortcut**: A Cronios-style dictionary will be sent to the shortcut as input.
 You can use this dictionary to determine whether or not you are running the shortcut in the background.

+#### 💬
-- 💬 **Custom Input**: Any text that follows this line will be sent to the shortcut as input.
+**Custom Input**: Any text that follows this line will be sent to the shortcut as input.
 If the Notify Shortcut option is present, input will be placed under the `input` key of the dictionary sent to the shortcut.

 Here are some examples: